DuckTapeMan35/openrgb-keyboard-highlighter/README.md

 Support for highlighting keys when held according to a configuration file with pywal, i3wm and hyprland integration, supports key combinations of any order/size

-## IMPORTANT
-I have done my best to secure this application such that keypress events cannot be sniffed by some third party, however, this is still theoritically possible and can be a vulnerability you are introducing in your system if you use wayland, the reason this is not a concern for x11 is because x11 has no protections against keyloggers whereas a keylogger must have sudo permissions on wayland.

 ## Requirements

 ### General requirements